NekoMaru76/type-instance/README.md

 types.array([0, "hi", 1], "value", [types.string, types.number], ["arg1", "arg2", "arg3"]); //no throws
 types.gen(content => console.log(content), [types.string], ["content"])()//TypeError
 ```
+# How to Use Methods
+To use the methods, u need to import the module with `require("type-instance")` and now u just need to use properties from the imported object, ex: `require("type-instance").function`

 # Methods
 ## string(value, name)